rackerlabs/technical-blog/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

 to [update your alarms](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-alarms.html#service-alarms-update) to use your newly-created notification plan.
-Use the ID that your call to `raxmon-notification-plan-create` returned and the alarm ID you've picked out, and running the following:
+Use the ID that your call to `raxmon-notification-plan-create` returned and the alarm ID you've picked out, and run the following command:

 	 raxmon-alarms-update  --entity-id=enKEb23JB --id=alwp0UoI45 \
 	 --notification-plan=npTY46f7

 After doing this you are all set!
-Cloud Monitoring will now automatically trigger and resolve incidents through PagerDuty.
+Cloud Monitoring now automatically triggers and resolves incidents through PagerDuty.

 For more information visit the [Cloud Monitoring API documentation](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/overview.html).
 If you have any questions or feedback, feel free to email the